platocrat/personality-lab/README.md

         Obviously, you can only run `screen -d` to detach from a screen when you have access to the CLI and are not blocked by a running process.

-    2. Next, stop the running Next.js Docker container by going back to the `nextjs` screen session and then pressing `CTL + C` to interrupt the container.
+    2. Next, stop the running Next.js Docker container by going back to the `next-app` screen session and then pressing `CTL + C` to interrupt the container.

-        1. Enter the `nextjs` screen session
+        1. Enter the `next-app` screen session

             ```sh
-            screen -r nextjs
+            screen -r next-app
             ```

         2. Interrupt the container by pressing `CTL + C`.
-        3. Exit the `nextjs` screen session by running:
+        3. Exit the `next-app` screen session by running:

             ```sh
             screen -d